China, top global emitter, aims to go carbon-neutral by 2060

 The announcement was cheered by climate campaigners.
 Greenpeace executive director Jennifer Morgan called it “an important signal” that showed climate change is “top of agenda for China.”

-The goal will be a challenge for China, which relies heavily for its electricity on coal, one of the most carbon-intensive fossil fuels.
+The goal will be a challenge for China, which relies heavily on its electricity from coal, one of the most carbon-intensive fossil fuels.

 China released the equivalent of 10 billion tons of carbon dioxide, or CO2, into the atmosphere in 2018, according to the Global Carbon Project that tracks emissions worldwide.
 That was almost twice as much as the United States and three times as much as the European Union.